Scottsdale Trespassing Lawyer

 Defining the Types of Trespassing Crimes in Scottsdale

-A trespassing charge typically arises when one party unlawfully enters a home or residence of another, or illegally enters a piece of land or other property that is marked with a no trespassing sign.
+A trespassing charge typically arises when one party unlawfully enters a home or residence of another or illegally enters a piece of land or other property that is marked with a “No Trespassing” sign.
+There are three different classifications, or degrees, of trespassing recognized in Arizona.

-• A residential structure, such as a home or apartment complex
+• A residential structure, such as a home or apartment complex.

-• A fenced residential yard, and knowingly remained
+• A fenced residential yard.

-• A residential yard for the sake of looking into the residential building, classified as a direct violation of privacy
+• A residential yard for the sake of looking into the residential building, classified as a direct violation of privacy.

-• Entering an individual’s property and purposefully causing criminal damage, like defacing, burning, or other illegal acts
+• Entering an individual’s property and purposefully causing criminal damage, like defacing, burning, or other illegal acts.

-• A public services facility
+• A public services facility.

-• A property that holds known mineral claims, in a way that demonstrates you are planning to work the land and take the minerals for your own personal use or gain
+• A property that holds known mineral claims, in a way that demonstrates you are planning to work the land and take the minerals for your own personal use or gain.

 Depending on the nature and circumstances of your trespassing charge, there are several different penalties that can arise from a successful conviction, including mandatory community service, probation, fines, including restitution payments to victims, jail, or time spent in an Arizona state prison.

-• Difficulty in finding or maintaining housing, as most convicted individuals with a criminal record see an unemployment rate of 30%
+If you are successfully convicted, you may also suffer certain personal consequences of the social stigma that is associated with a criminal record.
+You may experience difficulty in finding or maintaining housing, as most convicted individuals with a criminal record see an unemployment rate of 30%.

 Facing Charges?
 Time Demands Action